About Wisconsin’s Healthy Lakes & Rivers

 For assistance with specific or science-related aspects of your project, contact the River Coordinator in your area.
 For assistance with financial aspects of your project, contact the Environmental Grant Specialist in your area.

 Science of Healthy Lakes

-The science of lake management has advanced significantly over the last few decades.
-We better understand natural science – how lakes function and the importance of shorelands to lake health, as well as the social science – how people and their attitudes and behaviors affect lakes.
+The science of lake and river management has advanced significantly over the last few decades.
+We better understand natural science – how lakes and rivers function and the importance of shorelands to lake and river health, as well as the social science – how people and their attitudes and behaviors affect lakes and rivers.